+As proved on the July anti-Regan demo we can cause thousands of pounds worth of damage without suffering a single arrest, if well planned and co-ordinated.
+Judging by 'Stop the City' turnouts and our own interventions we can raise a force of at least 200 in London alone.
+This may be a conservative estimate.
+Obviously we don't intend squandering people in face to face confrontation, as we may need to repeat the performance.
 Besides, we're not of the martyr material.
 In case the sceptical reader may wonder how such a plan could be achieved, here's a brief scenario.
 Of course its only by comrades working together that we can oil out the mechanics of the operation.

 - 1. Thanks to the Electricity Board publishing where the blackouts occur , we could assemble in a certain area at a pre-arranged time.
-Any sign of abnormal police presence would mean postponement. - 2.
+Any sign of abnormal police presence would mean post-ponement. - 2.
 The ideal area would be a shopping area such as a high street.
 The crowds providing perfect cover when assembling our teams.
 Plenty of escape routes would be necessary.
 Gloves, scarf's and balaclavas wouldn't arouse suspicion during winter. - 3.
 At a pre-arranged signal upon the advent of lights out, the mob could condense within seconds, swinging into action.
 Parked cars should be dragged across the road turned over, or even set alight, forming barricades, and causing traffic chaos there by making police access more difficult.
 Windows must be smashed, looting encouraged.
 Those police first on the scene if small in number could be resisted with bricks and other throwable material.
-Before they can gather sufficient strength, again at a pre-arranged signal, we'd disperse into darkness. - 4.
+Before they can gather sufficient strength, again at a prearranged signal, we'd disperse into darkness. - 4.
 Headlines captured it wouldn't take long for the example to spread.
 Against this background we'd blend, time to add our political dimension. - 5.
 Propaganda urging the opening of a second front, with the attendant looting and rioting, must appear beforehand.
-It should be made clear that these actions are a deliberate effort to spread class conflict as opened by the miners' strike.
-While the spreading of propaganda is an important task, we cant afford to dilute our numbers by having some engaging in their own individual actions simultaneously as has happened in recent times.
-Not only do they draw numbers away but these alternative actions mysteriously fail to appear.
-As a side interest this would show who really meant business and who was just all mouth.
-No one group should lead it, this is our common task.
-We've just contributed with this suggestion, now's the time to discuss the matter seriously.
+It should be made clear that these actions are a deliberate effort to spread

-anarchist papers do little but pour out irrelevances.
+Never mind the Left, Labour party and TUC.
+What has the anarchist contribution been?
+Collecting for the miners may ease the conscience of some anarchists.
+Sure, we all give money for food but really there isn't all that much of a difference between collecting for the strikers and the starving of Africa.
+Going to the picket lines makes no real overall difference.
+What's another couple of dozen here or there mean?
+Most anarchist papers do little but pour out irrelevances.
 A class war raging and one calls for a ballot!
 Others go to the other extreme and print articles offering full support- to the NUM bureaucracy!
 Another idiot writes that the miners can be starved into revolution!